willkg/douglas/docs/plugins/pages.rst

 ========

 pages formats the page using the ``pages`` template.
-So you need a ``pages`` template in the flavours that you want these pages to be rendered in.
+So you need a ``pages`` template in the themes that you want these pages to be rendered in.
 I copy my ``story`` template and remove some bits.

-For example, if you're using the html flavour and that is stored in ``/home/foo/blog/flavours/html.flav/``, then you could copy the ``story`` file in that directory to ``pages`` and that would become your ``pages`` template.
+For example, if you're using the html theme and that is stored in ``/home/foo/blog/themes/html/``, then you could copy the ``story`` file in that directory to ``pages`` and that would become your ``pages`` template.